Brain2life/aws-exams-preparation-guide/mini-notes-and-tips/README.md

 - If you need to **audit access log reports for services**, enable **AWS Cloud Trail**. **To query access log reports**, use **Amazon Athena**.
 - If you need **automated patching of your on-premise and cloud based instances**, with **least amount of efforts**, use **AWS Systems Manager Patch Manager** with **AWS Systems Manager Maintenance Windows** to **automate patch schedule**.
 - If you need to **restrict access to your S3 bucket via CloudFront distribution**, use **create an Origin Access Control (OAC) and associate it with your CloudFront distribution**.
+- If you need to **track historical changes to the security configurations of your resources** and **compliance auditing**, use **AWS Config**.
+- If you need to **improve scalability and high-availability of stateless applications**, use **auto-scaling groups with ElastiCache Read replicas and AWS RDS mutli-AZ setup with read replicas**.
+- If you need to **discover, classify and protect personally identifiable information (PII) data use Amazon Macie**.
+- If you need to **stop, delete or terminate resources in separate AWS accounts**, then in **each of the accounts, generate cross-account roles that have full admin permissions while granting access for the master account**.